 How does climate affect wildfire risk?

-One fire scientist from Stanford University used a baseball analogy to describe to National Geographic how a warmer, drier climate increases wildfire risk.
+One fire scientist from Stanford University used a baseball analogy, describing to National Geographic how a warmer, drier climate increases wildfire risk.
 Imagine two runners are on base, and the batter hits a home run.
 The home run caused the runners to score, but the fact that the runners were already on base made it a three-run rather than a solo home run.
 Climate change is the equivalent of putting people on base.22

 In other words, climate change creates conditions that make fires more likely to burn intensely.
 Researchers at NASA analyzed satellite data collected over two decades combined with forestry data to identify key ways this happens.23